 The ads promoted Ivory, a simple bar of soap, as a face wash.
 The young women in the starring role are always white and typically blonde.

 In commercial after commercial, the featured Ivory Girl shares her secret to healthy looking skin.
 She speaks of getting back to basics like exercise and healthy eating, and liberal use of Ivory, “the natural soap for healthy looking skin.”
 When men are featured, they tell Ivory Girl she is wholesome and pure, and thus more beautiful than other more “glamorous” women.

 The message is clear – a wholesome looking woman is a good woman; a glamorous one is not.

-“Big girls get that little girl look with Ivory!” over and over again, while her face in the mirror changes to one of a little girl.
-The Ivory Girl is never a woman.
+Lathering her face, she sings,“Big girls get that little girl look with Ivory!” over and over again, while her reflection in the mirror changes to the face of a little girl.
+The message is clear: the Ivory Girl is never a woman.
 She’s always a girl.
-And we all know good girls don’t swear.

-I’d love to tell you with certainty I told the boy he couldn’t tell me what I should or shouldn’t say or do.
+I’d love to tell you with certainty I told the boy he couldn’t tell me what I could say or do.
 I probably didn’t.
-I do remember bristling at the comparison to the projection from TV.
-Sensing my discomfort, they nick-named me The Ivory Girl that night.
-The tone was always one of endearment, but after a while I got tired of it and began to respond the only way I knew to make them stop.
+My uncharacteristic discomfort earned me the nickname Ivory Girl that night.
+The tone was always one of endearment, but I looked forward to the day the nick name wore off.

 I broke my bond with wholesome by telling them to fuck off.